Records of the Bride Hill Cemetery, Hampton, New Hampshire>

 Two unmarked graves here.

 The following two graves were found by Folsom in 1937, but not by Bartlett in 1918 or Eaton in 1932.
-They are not there in 1986.
+They were not there in 1986.
+In 2013 a researcher discovered that these two graves are located a mile or two away in Exeter in a small family plot at the Corner of Guinea Road and Exeter Farms Road.